 Heart and Vascular Campaign

 Some of the numbers related to the overall health of our region are shocking — specifically as they relate to our hearts.
-Kentucky is:
+In 2013, Kentucky was recognized as:

 - The 43rd worst state for high cholesterol.

 This means our husbands, wives, mothers, fathers, friends and neighbors are suffering.
 We need to work even harder at improving the health of our community.

 St. Elizabeth Healthcare is working to develop a Heart and Vascular Institute that is built around the needs of our community.
 We pledge to reduce heart- and heart attack-related deaths in the Northern Kentucky region by 25 percent within its first 10 years.

 A new Heart and Vascular Institute will provide the region with comprehensive and personalized care, access to prevention, education and screenings, clinical research and trials, as well as the highest level of technology for diagnosis and treatment of cardiovascular-related issues.

 According to Dr. Victor Schmelzer, the Medical Director of Cardiac Surgery and Interim Medical Director of the Heart and Vascular Institute, “Our program will be unique, as it will be a fully-integrated, working model built around the needs of our patients.
 It means we are focused on providing our patients the care they deserve.
 They will get the right treatment, by the right doctors, at the right time, for the right reasons.”